rapid7/insightconnect-workflows/workflows/Delete_Assets_with_InsightVM_from_Slack/help.md

 # Description

-Delete assets from InsightVM using a command from Slack
+Delete assets from InsightVM using a command from Slack.

 Sample trigger commands: